arush-3009/asphalt_hand_control_cnn/README.md

 ## Overview

 This project implements an end-to-end machine learning pipeline using, mainly a custom, from scratch, Convolutional Neural Network and a custom self-procured dataset for real-time hand gesture recognition, enabling touchless game control through a webcam.
-The system uses MediaPipe for hand tracking and a custom CNN for gesture classification, achieving **99.5% accuracy** on a diverse dataset.
+The system uses MediaPipe for hand tracking and a CNN for gesture classification, achieving **99.5% accuracy** on a diverse dataset.

 ## Features